usernamesv/React-Project/README.md

 # github-demo
-A simple demo repository to show the basic of git workflow.
+A simple demo repository to show the basic Git workflow.